 - “Users in this neighborhood frequently contact these specific home services”

-Directory algorithms increasingly adapt to contextual factors:
+Directory algorithms increasingly adapt to context:

 - Temporal context: Time of day, day of week, season